plandes/cisql/README.md

 ### Connecting to a Database

-The connection usage is the same in the event loop and on the command line:
+The connection usage is the same in the event loop and on the command line.
+In the event loop you can use the `conn` directive:

 ```sql
  1 > conn help